HPC-alliance-Workshop/workshop/connection.md

 # Connection
 {: .no_toc }

-We will work on a simulated environment similar to the alliance clusters.
+We will work on a virtual platform, which is a copy of an Alliance computing system.
+This way, we don't need to have an Alliance account.
-Connect using your username
+Connect using your username.

 ```shell
 ssh username@ulcip.calculquebec.cloud